 Conducting primary research should be a great experience.
 Projects can yield results that lead to great products, organizational change, and increased market share.
 One thing that all projects have in common is that everyone would like them to be less expensive.
 There may be some ways you can reduce the cost of your next research project.
 Here are seven reasons your research might be expensive- and seven ways you might be able to sneak one more research project out of your budget.

-1) Your Sample Size is Too Large
+1) Your Research is Expensive Because Your Sample Size is Too Large

 One of the great things about a good screener is that you can find hard-to-reach potential consumers by starting with the right list and then filtering them out with well-written questions.
-However, the more specific your requirements, the harder it is to find these people.
+But the more specific your requirements, the harder it is to find these people.
 Imagine how difficult it would be to find a needle in a haystack.
 Now imagine trying to find not only more needles, but more haystacks.
-The amount of time and effort equates directly to the cost of the project.
+The amount of time and effort equates directly to the cost of the research project.

 - Get a list – Do you have a list of product registrations from the client?
 Does someone else already have a list?

-- Reconsider the scope – depending on your goals, maybe your research can include those who bought a similar product to yours
+- Reconsider the scope – depending on your goals, your research can include those who bought a similar product to yours

-3) Your Survey is Too Long
+3) Your Research Is Expensive Because Your Survey is Too Long

 - Is the survey flow clear: would this survey confuse your mother?